elvis-epx/LoRaMaDoR/PacketFormat.md

 ## Encryption

-Currently, LoRaMaDoR does not support criptography, but the LoRa-trans library (that handles layer-2 encapsulation) does support encryption.
+Currently, LoRaMaDoR does not support criptography, but the LoRaL2 library (that handles layer-2 encapsulation) does support encryption.
 It is trivial to change the source code to pass the encryption key to LoRaL2 constructor.
 This could be useful for non-amateur uses.